-Office: Seminary 259
+Office: River Campus Seminary 259

-As the Artistic Director of the Southeast Missouri Symphony Orchestra, Dr. Edgerton conducts the orchestra in its highly successful Symphony Series at the River Campus at Southeast Missouri State University.
-In the summer of 2013, she conducted the symphony on a tour of the East Coast (USA), with performances in Virginia and in Midtown Manhattan.
-She has also led the orchestra in concert appearances throughout Missouri, and conducted the orchestra in its 2009 tour of China, including performances in Beijing, Shanghai and Hangzhou, and on the Great Wall of China.
+As the artistic director of the Southeast Missouri Symphony Orchestra, Dr. Edgerton conducts the orchestra in its highly successful Symphony Series at the River Campus at Southeast Missouri State University.
+In the summer of 2013, she conducted the symphony on a tour of the East Coast, with performances in Virginia and in Midtown Manhattan.
+She has also led the orchestra in concert appearances throughout Missouri, and she conducted the orchestra in its 2009 tour of China, including performances in Beijing, Shanghai and Hangzhou, and on the Great Wall of China.
 Dr. Edgerton has also recently conducted the flute ensemble Calliope in a premiere work by Robert Fruehwald for the National Flute Convention in New Orleans.
-As conductor, she has collaborated with such soloists as Mark O'Connor, Grammy Award Winning Violinist; Allen Vizzutti, Trumpet Virtuoso; Jack Gibbons, internationally-acclaimed concert pianist; David Halen, Concertmaster of the St. Louis Symphony; Mark Sparks, Principal Flutist of the St. Louis Symphony; Neal E. Boyd, 2008 Winner of "America's Got Talent"; and Valentina Igoshina, Russian virtuoso pianist.
+As conductor, she has collaborated with such soloists as Mark O'Connor, Grammy Award-winning violinist; Allen Vizzutti, trumpet virtuoso; Jack Gibbons, internationally-acclaimed concert pianist; David Halen, concertmaster of the St. Louis Symphony; Mark Sparks, principal flutist of the St. Louis Symphony; Neal E. Boyd, 2008 Winner of America's Got Talent; and Valentina Igoshina, Russian virtuoso pianist.